CalebFulmore/M3T1/index.md

 - **Memory Bank:** A feature to aid memory-related tasks.
 - **Number Guesser:** Makes math learning fun with guessing games.

+## Github Repo For Dataman Project
+- [Visit the Project Repository](https://github.com/CalebFulmore/M3T1/tree/main): See the code and contribute to the Dataman Project.

 ## My Projects
 Currently working on the Dataman project.
 Stay tuned for more updates and other interesting projects!
 <div>